tlevine/www.thomaslevine.com/content/!/learn-programming-through/index.md

 I do the same.
 But once I learn all of the technical stuff about how to make the thing that solves the annoyance, I normally don't need to write anything more than a configuration file.
-Some examples
+Some recent examples

 * I was using Gmail.
 Ugh.
 Now, my email is hosted by [Gandi](http://gandi.net), downloaded by [offlineimap](), searched by [notmuch](), composed and read